Is Software Patentable in India?

 Software and Trade Secrets

 However, there are several limitations to trade secret acting as a method of protection.
 There is no way the owner can have a remedy against any person or party who is able to reverse engineer the trade secret from the data made available in the public domain.
-It is further important to mention that if software or computer technology is vulnerable and can be easily copied, then such technology is not fit to be a trade secret.
+It is further important to mention that if the software or computer technology is vulnerable and can be easily copied, then such technology is not fit to be a trade secret.

 Trade Secrets are protected under contract and tort laws in India.
-However, such contractual protection is limited to the parties that sign the contract and thus, does not have any effect on the parties who are not a party to the contract provided they act in good faith.
+However, such contractual protection is limited to the parties that sign the contract and thus, do not have any effect on the parties who are not a party to the contract provided they act in good faith.

 Similar to any other contract, software contracts are also governed by the Indian Contract Act.
-Such software contracts can be in the form of agreement or license or maybe sale.
-If a software fits into the definition of “goods” as per Sale of Goods Act, which includes any movable property tangible or intangible, shall be governed by the principles and provisions of Sale of Goods Act.
+Such software contracts can be in the form of an agreement or license or maybe sale.
+If a software fits into the definition of “goods” as per the Sale of Goods Act, which includes any movable property tangible or intangible, shall be governed by the principles and provisions of the Sale of Goods Act.
 In Tata Consultancy Services v.
-State of Andhra Pradesh (271 ITR 401) Supreme Court considered software to be good, further stating that irrespective of the IP of a software, computer software can be considered as ‘goods’ and is liable for taxes.
+State of Andhra Pradesh (271 ITR 401) Supreme Court considered software to be good, further stating that irrespective of the IP of software, computer software can be considered as ‘goods’ and is liable for taxes.

-Though there is no stopping of the rightful owner of a software or computer program from granting access to his work to any third party, it has been seen that the owners of software prefer granting license to the buyers than actually selling the software to one.
-This is preferred for the reason that license is firstly governed by IP laws and further, license provide a scope of retention of some substantial and important rights related to the software and leaves greater chances of controlling the software with the owner of the said software.
-As a result, such software license ensures that almost all rights are reserved with the owner except the right of running the software on the licensee’s device.
+Though there is no stopping of the rightful owner of a software or computer program from granting access to his work to any third party, it has been seen that the owners of software prefer granting a license to the buyers than actually selling the software to one.
+This is preferred for the reason that the license is firstly governed by IP laws and further, the license provides a scope of retention of some substantial and important rights related to the software and leaves greater chances of controlling the software with the owner of the said software.
+As a result, such a software license ensures that almost all rights are reserved with the owner except the right of running the software on the licensee’s device.

-In such an advancing and growing digital era, having such limited options for protection of one’s original work in the field of software and computers might lead to lack of innovation and creativeness coming forward.
+In such an advancing and growing digital era, having such limited options for the protection of one’s original work in the field of software and computers might lead to a lack of innovation and creativeness coming forward.
 Hence, it is essential that all these laws which are so scattered and vaguely made, be developed and put in place for better protection of the creator’s work.